Kazhuu/blog/content/posts/2021-10-8-bit-breadboard-cpu.md

 draft: true
 ---

-This month I finally finished building my version of an 8-bit breadboard computer.
+This month I finally finished building my version of Ben Eater's 8-bit breadboard computer.
+This computer is based on amazing work done by Ben Eater.
- This computer is based on amazing done by Ben Eater.
-More information on that you can find [here](https://eater.net/8bit/).
-In this blog post I will give you summary of the computer, its instructions and also make it execute a simple program.
-I also describe my experience building this along the way.

-Below is a picture of my
+More information about this project you can find on his [website](https://eater.net/8bit/).
+In this blog post I will give you a summary of the computer and how it works.
+I also describe my experience and some issues I faced when building this.
+Below is a picture of my build.
-build.

 ![computer](/cpu/computer.jpg)

-I started working on this project back then when Ben was doing the video series and not selling ready made kits for builders.
-And there was no official schematics available either.
-That meant I spend time watching the videos and noting the parts I need to order myself.
-In total this project has taken more than 100 hours to get to this point, including studying, building and troubleshooting.
+I started working on this project back then when Ben was middle of doing the video series and not yet selling building kits.
+Also there was no official schematics available either.
+That meant I spend a lot of time watching the videos and taking notes of the parts I need to order.
+In total this project has taken more than 100 hours to complete, including studying, building and troubleshooting.

 You may ask why would you want build something like this?
 Here are couple of things why I got so hooked into this in the first place:

-* learn how CPU hardware works and what parts it consist of,
+* learn how CPU works and what parts it consist of,
-* learn how binary code is executed by the hardware,
 * learn what microcode is and how it controls the different parts of the hardware,
-* learn how bus data works,
+* learn how compiled binary code is actually executed by the hardware,
+* you will have much better picture of the whole software stack all way to the hardware,
-* learn tons about logic gates, three-state logic, adders etc.
+* and learn about logic gates, three-state logic, adders etc.

 And the list goes on.
-In general if you want to learn CPU on low level.
-This is very good project to try.
-You will get much better picture how CPU operates in low level.
-Then when you read about more advanced CPU features like instructions pipelining, they become easier to grasp.
-At least that was the case for me that this project really helped me to understand CPU hardware so much better as a software developer.
+In general if you want to learn CPU on low level, this is very good project to give a try.
+You will get much better picture how CPU operates in general.
+Then when you read about more advanced CPU features like instruction pipelining, they become easier to grasp.
+At least that was the case for me that this project really helped me to fill the knowledge gaps that I didn't fully understand.

 ## Architecture

+TODO: Revise from here on.

 This computer has only 4 bits to address the RAM.
 That means, you only have 16 bytes of RAM in total for the program and its data.
 Below is picture of architecture of